Reliable Time Prediction in the Markov Stochastic Block Model: Abstract

 \section{Abstract}

-We introduce the Markov Stochastic Block Model (MSBM): an extension of the Stochastic Block Model where communities of the nodes are assigned through a Markovian dynamic.
-We show how MSBMs can be used to detect dependence structure in growing graphs and we provide methods to solve the so-called link prediction and collaborative filtering problems.
-We make our approaches robust with respect to the outputs of the clustering algorithm and we propose a model selection procedure.
-Our methods can be applied regardless of the algorithm used to recover communities in the network.
+We introduce the Markov Stochastic Block Model (MSBM): a growth model for community based networks where node attributes are assigned through a Markovian dynamic.
+We rely on HMMs' literature to design prediction methods that are robust to local clustering errors.
+We focus specifically on the link prediction and collaborative filtering problems and we introduce a new model selection procedure to infer the number of hidden clusters in the network.
+Our approaches for reliable prediction in MSBMs are not algorithm-dependent in the sense that they can be applied using your favourite clustering tool.

 In this paper, we use a recent SDP method to infer the hidden communities and we provide theoretical guarantees.
 In particular, we identify the relevant signal-to-noise ratio (SNR) in our framework and we prove that the misclassification error decays exponentially fast with respect to this SNR.